hicsail/zk-NLP/README.md

 # SIEVE

+SIEVE system consists of two conponents, miniWizPL and emp-zk tool kit.

-## A Python library and compiler for writing zero-knowledge statements
+miniWizPL is a Python library and compiler for writing zero-knowledge statements and generates cpp file to generate an intermediate representation file for emp-zk tool kit to prove and verify.

 ----

 ## Setting up

-SIEVE system consists of two conponents, miniWizPL and emp-zk tool kit.

-miniWizPL generates cpp file to generate an intermediate representation file for emp-zk tool kit to prove and verify.

 <strong> miniWizPL </strong><br>